acorcutt/next-apollo-provider/README.md

 ### Create a basic Wrapper

-Without settings it will try and create a client from the `GRAPHQL_URL` environment variable which should point to a graphql server.
+Provide a URL that points to a GraphQL server and a default configuration and network interface will be automatically created.

 ```
 import nextApolloProvider from 'next-apollo-provider';

-export default nextApolloProvider();
+export default nextApolloProvider(process.env.GRAPHQL_URL);
 ```

 Ensure you make the environment variable available to the client - see [with-universal-configuration](https://github.com/zeit/next.js/tree/master/examples/with-universal-configuration) for an example.